sulu/sulu-docs/cookbook/custom-page-data-provider.rst

-Register a custom DataProvider to filter pages by their template
+Custom DataProvider for SmartContent filtering via custom property
 ================================================================

 The ``smart_content`` content type allows for the configuration of a ``provider`` param, which is used for gathering the items that are passed to the twig template.
 As described in :doc:`/reference/content-types/smart_content`, Sulu comes with a few included providers and also allows to implement new ones to load custom entities.

-In some cases, it might be useful to register an additional provider for pages that only returns pages that use a specific template or include a property with a specific value.
-This is possible by registering a new instance of the ``PageDataProvider`` included in Sulu that uses a custom ``QueryBuilder`` implementation.
+In some cases, it might be useful to register an additional provider, which only returns pages including a property with a specific value.
+This is possible by registering a new instance of the ``PageDataProvider`` included in Sulu that uses a custom impementation of the ``QueryBuilder``.
 To do this, the following changes are required:

-**1. Implement a custom ``QueryBuilder`` class that adds conditions**
+**1. Implement a custom** ``QueryBuilder`` **class that adds conditions**

 .. code-block:: php